Reverse ASIN Lookup Explained: How to Steal Your Competitors’ Best Keywords in 2026

 Step 2: Input ASINs into a Tool

-Next, copy the ASIN or the full product URL from the competitor’s listing.
-Most reverse ASIN tools, such as those offered by Helium 10 Cerebro, Jungle Scout, or Keywords.am, accept both formats.
+Next, copy the ASIN, or the full product URL, from your competitor’s page.
+Most reverse ASIN tools—Helium 10 Cerebro, Jungle Scout, or Keywords.am are solid–accept both.
+Here’s the deal: they just need the info!

 Step 3: Analyze Extracted Keywords